Healthcare in Cyprus

 Healthcare for Foreigners and Tourists

-Cyprus is a popular destination for tourists and expatriates, and the healthcare system caters to their needs as well.
-EU citizens visiting Cyprus can use their European Health Insurance Card (EHIC) to access public healthcare services, though it may not cover all costs.
-Non-EU citizens and tourists without an EHIC typically need private health insurance or must pay out-of-pocket for healthcare services.
+Cyprus is a popular destination for tourists and expatriates.
+The healthcare system caters to their needs too.
+EU citizens can use their European Health Insurance Card (EHIC) to access public healthcare.
+However, the EHIC may not cover all costs.

 Health Infrastructure and Challenges